ProtoShiva/movie-shop-redux/README.md

 it also avoids prop drilling

-website vs webApp (the data flow in webApp is large compared to website, twitter, inta is webapp. medium, simple blog site is website)
+website vs webApp (the data flow in webApp is large compared to website, twitter, insta is webapp. medium, simple blog site is website)

 we have store (an object)